Part of our series The Basics of Protection Class.

 How we communicate our findings

-If the PC improves or remains the same, we produce a report describing our findings and send it to the fire chief along with a letter summarizing our findings.
+If the PC improves or remains the same, we produce a report describing our findings and send it to the fire chief along with a letter summarizing them.
 In the case of a PC improvement, we’ll note the effective date of the new PC, which is usually three months after the date of the letter.
 The time gap allows us to give advance notice of PC changes to insurance carriers, who typically write policy renewals two or three months in advance.

 We also offer post-evaluation consultations

 We also offer communities the option to ask for a re-evaluation.
-We evaluate each Washington state community every five years, but sometimes, a community makes changes that may improve its PC before the next evaluation is due.
+We evaluate each Washington state community every five years, but sometimes, a community makes changes that may improve its PC before the subsequent evaluation is due.
 Before we go through the entire process ahead of schedule, we ask about the changes and make estimates based on the new data to see if an improvement is likely.
 If it is, we can schedule a re-evaluation.